High Roller Las Vegas

 Why online tickets are better

-- Tickets at the venue are costlier than the online High Roller ticket
+Tickets at the venue are costlier than the price you pay for an online High Roller ticket

-- Buying online helps you get your preferred time slot to go up
+Buying online helps you get your preferred time slot – daytime tickets or anytime tickets

 High Roller ticket price